Adblock Plus: History and statistics

 McDonald discontinued development and transferred the name to Wladimir Palant, who released Adblock Plus 0.6 with a rewritten codebase in January 2006.
 PC World chose Adblock Plus as one of the 100 best products of 2007, featuring in at 95.
 AdBlock Plus was initially written around Mozilla's extension API.
 The extension supported not just Firefox, but less popular applications like SeaMonkey, K-Meleon, Fennec, Prism, and even the Songbird media player because they each included Mozilla's Gecko rendering engine.
-Wladimir Palant expressed reluctance to support popular but technologically unrelated browsers and stated, "I am not going to maintain two unrelated projects."
+Palant expressed reluctance to support popular but technologically unrelated browsers and stated, "I am not going to maintain two unrelated projects."

 In 2010, AdBlock Plus acquired the existing AdThwart extension for Chrome.
 Palant used this as a base to build Adblock Plus for Google Chrome.
 It has been available since December 2010 and has over 10 million users.
 After Firefox and Microsoft Edge adopted Google's Web Extensions API, the Chrome version became the basis for those browsers as well.
 Ad Block Plus became the most popular extension for Firefox, with around 14 million users as of December 2017.

+In 2011, Palant, Till Faida and Tim Schumacher incorporated Adblock Plus as Eyeo GmbH, stylized eyeo.

 Adblock Plus was released as an app for Android devices in November 2012.
 On March 3, 2013, the Android app was removed from the Google Play Store along with similar ad-blocking apps.
-Some apps remain in the Play Store with the caveat that they require root access in order to function.
+Some ad-blocking apps exist still on the play store, although using different methods, usually a VPN/DNS ad-blocking method rather than extension, or browser based.
 Adblock Plus, while not in the Play Store, is still available on the app's website.
 Users can download the .apk file directly and install it as a third-party app if they allow "Unknown Sources" in Android settings.
 The application page as of December 2017 features the Adblock Browser for Android instead of the original app.

 Adblock Plus was made available for Internet Explorer in August 2013, Safari since January 2014, and Yandex Browser since December 2014.

 An Adblock Plus browser beta version was made available in May 2015, called the "Adblock Browser".
 Adblock Browser 1.0 was released on September 7, 2015, based on Firefox for mobile.

 Adblock Plus has created an independent board to review what is an acceptable ad and what is not.